International network of NGO’s

-Headquatered in Barcelona, is shaped and nourished by the interactions between the International Coordinator (Dianova International), and its Members.
+Headquartered in Barcelona, is shaped and nourished by the interactions between the International Coordinator (Dianova International) and its Members.
 This cooperation has been reinforced with the 2007 Lisbon Convention.

 Dianova is an International NGO of Swiss law under the European Convention, 24 April 1986, on Juridical Personality of International Non-Governmental Organizations.